Nightworld (film): Plot

-Zara shows up at the building later, saying that Brett has blown her off for several days.
+Zara shows up at the building later, saying Brett has blown her off for several days.
 Brett denies this, but before she can explain, Jacob visits Brett and explains some of the building's story.
 The building's original architect, and now its only resident, was chosen to protect one of the seven gateways to the Nightworld, a place where the dead reside.
 Although this guardian extended his life through alchemy, he is now dying.
 Once the guardian dies, Jacob believes the barriers put in place may be weakened enough for powerful entities to enter our world.
 Jacob demands Brett accompany him to the warehouse and attempt to close the gateway before it is too late, but Brett disbelieves him.

 Alex arrives at the building, worried that Brett has been unreachable for the past five days.
-Jacob says the Nightworld has no concept of time, and this may be explanation.
+Jacob says the Nightworld has no concept of time, and this may be an explanation.
 Brett, who still does not believe in the Nightworld, attempts to call Martin.
 When Jacob shows Brett a large number of footprints on the CCTV footage, Brett, Jacob, Alex, and Zara enter the warehouse together.
-As the guardian dies, a crowd of revenants kill Alex.
+As the guardian dies, a crowd of revenants kills Alex.
 Jacob attempts to lead the group back out, but Brett becomes separated.
 He comes upon Ana, and, though confused, leads her to the warehouse's door, where he finds Zara and Jacob.
 Jacob is killed before he can open the door, and Zara is injured while retrieving the key.

 After escaping the warehouse, Ana demands they reopen the door.
 Zara tells Brett that this is not his wife, and Ana attacks her.
 To save Zara, Brett kills Ana.
-As Brett and Zara flee the building, revenants who have escaped the warehouse attack them.
+As Brett and Zara flee the building, the revenants who have escaped the warehouse attack them.
 Once they leave the building, Zara dies from her wounds.
 As Brett mourns her death, she rises from the dead and attempts to kill him.
 Brett is suddenly rescued by Pritchard, the building's owner.
 After learning Brett is the sole survivor, Pritchard assures Brett that everything will be taken care of.
 As Brett leaves the building's premises, he sees the ghosts of Jacob, Zara, Ana, and others, stuck in the building.